jcurl/RJCP.DLL.CpuId/README.md

 ## 1. Features

-This program is limited to querying Intel and AMD processors, as of November 2020.
+This program is limited to querying Intel and AMD processors, as of 2024.

 It performs a register dump, or can load a previously saved register dump, and
 interpret: